Michel-Liao/scratch-vit/README.md

 * Adam optimizer actually can optimizer with respect to a weight matrix w that has the bias concatenated so we can write less code.
 * Lots of minor design decisions, e.g. type of optimizers, ways to allocate memory in functions, dimensions to store weights matrix in linear layer ([out, in] better than [in, out] for the backward pass because of some CUDA and caching reasons).
 * Learned about ABC and unittest libraries in this.
 * Understanding softmax + CEloss pairing and going through the derivation of it to find loss with respect to logits.
 (Small implementation details like integer vs one-hot encoding.)
-Numerical stability issues with softmax.
+Numerical stability issues with softmax (subtract max).
 Clipping probabilities to avoid log(0).
 * Small import issues like using sys(..) only works if it's in a package... `__init__` needed
 * Linear unit test tested forward and backward pass only for one pass.
 Needed to pass twice to check the `update_params()` function!
 * Numerical issues with LN.
 Add eps in the bottom.